dubrod/Brash-UI/README.md

 ### Common Questions

- - Where's the Java?.
-Each Component has it's own page with JS included.
  - What's with the Outline?
 It's for debugging/building box sizing and a11y focus.
  - What is this mockup text?
 It's from [modx.com](http://www.modx.com) - the BEST CMS in the world.